dimuthulakshan/backend-challenge/README.md

 <h1>Smart Codes</h1>

 <p>
-  Phygiworld is a startup that transforma QR Codes into smart QR codes.<br />
+  Phygiworld is a startup that transforms QR Codes into smart QR codes.<br />
   Standard QR codes are connected to static web URLs (e.g. https://mysite.com).
   With Phygiworld, instead, each QR code can load dynamic URLs that can be changed even after the QR is printed.
 </p>